 Read or download the full guide in this post from the link below

-Over $100 billion in funds are still available under the SBA’s PPP forgivable loan program which expires on June 30th.
+About $125 billion in funds are still available under the SBA’s PPP forgivable loan program which now expires on August 8th.
 You must apply as soon as possible through an approved SBA lender to get the application approved before the deadline.

 Given the amount of funding still available, some restrictions have been recently eased to enable access to the money.
 Changes include, but are not limited to: